Evolution of the Longevity Industry

 In this book, I will distill the major conclusions, frameworks and forecasts developed and applied by Deep Knowledge Group on this matter with the overall aim of sharing some of our own key principles on how this technology can be effectively applied to optimize strategic decision-making, showing exactly how Biomarkers of Human Longevity is one of the most prospective market-ready tools for achieving tangible short-term results in personal Practical Human Longevity, making tangible Longevity investment decision-making and de-risking, re-tuning the business models of financial corporations (insurance companies, pension funds, and investment banks) at the intersection of the Opposed MegaTrends of Aging Population vs National Healthy Longevity.

 Chapter 1: Biomarkers of Human Longevity as the Industry’s Major Critical Catalyst for Accelerating Practical Results in Aging Research Needed for Industry Growth

 Chapter 1 presents an overview of the ways in which Biomarkers of Human Longevity will serve as the major catalyst for short-term change, development and harmonization within the Longevity Industry, capable of optimizing the strategies and practices of Longevity companies, investors and policy makers and enabling the first tangible, real-world impacts in the translation of Longevity science and theory into practice of Healthy Human Longevity.

-Chapter 2: The Longevity Industry’s Fundamental and Systemic Risk: Reliance on Animal Model (Mouse) Results for Investment Due Diligence, Decision Making and Valuations
+Chapter 2: The Longevity Industry’s Fundamental and Systemic Risk: Over-Reliance on Research based on (Mouse) Animal Model Results

 What if Geroscience based on mice experimental model fails to deliver?